solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

   [This image shows Metrics on the Monitoring tab in the Azure portal.]:
     media/PostgreSQL-azure-portal-metrics.png
     "Monitoring tab in the Azure portal"
-  [Monitor Azure Database for PostgreSQL Flexible Server Flexible Servers with built-in metrics]:
+  [Monitor Azure Database for PostgreSQL Flexible Servers with built-in metrics]:
     https://learn.microsoft.com/azure/postgresql/flexible-server/flexible-server/concepts-monitoring
   [This image shows how to graph metrics in the Azure portal Monitoring tab.]:
     media/PostgreSQL-diagnostic-settings.png